rust-lang/rfcs/text/0000-field-pojection.md

 - [`as_array_of_cells`](https://doc.rust-lang.org/core/cell/struct.Cell.html#method.as_array_of_cells)
 - [`as_slice_of_cells`](https://doc.rust-lang.org/core/cell/struct.Cell.html#method.as_slice_of_cells)

-exist, maybe there is room for generalization here as well.
+exist, maybe there is room for generalization there as well.

 ## [`Rc`]`<T>` and [`Arc`]`<T>` projections